Guidance

 It’s important to note that the above outline provides an anecdotal picture of current practice around peer support roles, rather than a description of best practice.

-The forthcoming drug and alcohol treatment and recovery capability frameworks will outline the capabilities of core roles in alcohol and drug treatment and recovery services.
-These frameworks will identify the skills, knowledge and behaviours required in each role.
-The peer support worker capability framework will be published in autumn 2023.
+The forthcoming drug and alcohol treatment and recovery capability framework will outline the capabilities of core roles in alcohol and drug treatment and recovery services.
+This framework will identify the skills, knowledge and behaviours required by peer support workers.

 Recovery check-ups and continuing care

 Recovery check-ups and continuing care are types of post-treatment recovery management.
-In Recovery: linking addiction treatment and communities of recovery (PDF, 307KB), William White argues that:
+In Recovery: linking addiction treatment and communities of recovery (PDF, 307KB), the American addiction recovery and policy writer William White argues that:

 What recovery check-ups offer

-Recovery check-ups involve post-treatment monitoring and feedback, which comprise a series of planned motivational sessions.
+Recovery check-ups involve post-treatment monitoring and feedback.
+They comprise a series of planned motivational sessions.
 The sessions focus on:

 • checking in with people to find out how they are